algebananazzzzz/PolymerFront/README.md

   uri: https://123abc.execute-api.ap-southeast-1.amazonaws.com/dev/api
 ```

-4. Finally, PolymerFront also integrates with both TailWindCSS and Preline, enhancing your styling capabilities.
+4. Finally, PolymerFront also integrates with both [TailWindCSS](https://tailwindcss.com) and [Preline](https://preline.co), enhancing your styling capabilities.
 To add your custom styles, navigate to `src/styles/global.css`.

+5. Under gatsby-browser.js, the application is bundled with a dark mode context.
+This integration enables the application to seamlessly switch between dark and light modes, utilising the ThemeToggler component located at src/components/theme/dark-toggler.js.

 ## Resources